maastrichtlawtech/EU_EurLex_Cellar_reference_querier/README.md

 The code can be used to find relevant or applicable EU documents given certain input documents.

+Do not forget to create the folder structure mentioned in the notebook if you want to write the results to files.

 The code is released under an Apache 2.0 license.
 An acknowledgment would be appreciated.